How does training shape the Riemannian geometry of neural network representations?: Preliminaries

 \section{Preliminaries}

-To allow us to formalize Hypothesis \ref{hyp:area_expansion}, we begin by introducing the basic idea of the Riemannian geometry of feature space representations.
+We begin by introducing the basic idea of the Riemannian geometry of feature space representations.
 Our setup and notation largely follow \citet{burges1999geometry}, which in turn follows the conventions of \citet{dodson1991tensor}.
-We use the Einstein summation convention; summation over all repeated indices is implied.
+We use the Einstein summation convention.